gvgesanto2/gvgesanto2/README.md

 **My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**

-  - 💻 I’m currently learning how to improve my code quality using SOLID principles and Design Patterns.
+  - 💻 I’m currently learning how to improve my code quality with Clean Architecture and DDD.
-  - 💬 Ask me about Node.js, REST APIs, React and Redux.
+  - 💬 Ask me about Node.js, REST APIs, React and Redux, SOLID principles, and Design Patterns.
   - ⚡ Quote: Living, learning, & leveling up!
 <div>